-In addition, since certain categories of activities require fulfillment of qualification and educational requirements (so-called "craft" trades (in the Slovak language: remeselné) or "qualified" trades (in the Slovak language: viazané)), when applying for the business license, a legal entity must employ a responsible person (in the Slovak language: zodpovedný zástupca), who meets the qualification criteria stipulated by the Trade Licensing Act and is a Slovak resident.
+In addition, since certain categories of activities require fulfillment of qualification and educational requirements ("craft" trades (in Slovak: remeselné) or "qualified" trades (in Slovak: viazané)), when applying for the business license, a legal entity must employ a responsible person (in Slovak: zodpovedný zástupca), who meets the qualification criteria stipulated by the Trade Licensing Act and is a Slovak resident.
 The responsible person has to be an employee of the legal entity or its shareholder/participant.